alteryx/henchman/docs/_source/readme.rst

 Welcome to Henchman!
 =====================
-Henchman is a collection of free and open source python utility functions for working in a jupyter notebook.
+Henchman is a collection of open source python utility functions for working in a jupyter notebook.
 With Henchman, you can rapidly prototype end-to-end data science workflows.
 You can explore data with